eagle-io/docs/source/intro/overview/index.rst

 User Menu
 ~~~~~~~~~
-The User Menu provides quick access to the User Profile, Account Management, Log out and Help.
+The User Menu provides quick access to the User Profile, Account Settings, Log out and Help.

 .. only:: not latex